2012 AFL finals series

 The 2012 Australian Football League finals series determined the winner of the 2012 AFL season.
-The series was scheduled to occur over four weekends in September 2012, culminating with the 116th AFL/VFL Grand Final at the Melbourne Cricket Ground on 29 September 2012.
+The series took place over four weekends in September 2012, culminating with the 116th AFL/VFL Grand Final at the Melbourne Cricket Ground on 29 September 2012.

 The finals system

 The system is a final eight system.
 This system is currently used by the National Rugby League, and is different from the McIntyre final eight system, which was previously used by both the AFL and the NRL.

 The top four teams in the eight receive what is popularly known as the "double chance" when they play in week-one qualifying finals.
 This means that even if a top-four team loses in the first week, it still remains in the finals, playing a semi-final the next week against the winner of an elimination final.
 The bottom four of the eight play knock-out games, in that only the winners survive and move on to the next week.
 Home-state advantage goes to the team with the higher seed in the first two weeks, to the qualifying final winners in the third week.
 Games in Victoria are played at the MCG, regardless of the team's usual home ground, if a crowd larger than the seating capacity of Etihad Stadium (53,359) is expected.

 In the second week, the winners of the qualifying finals receive a bye to the third week.
 The losers of the qualifying final plays the elimination finals winners in a semi-final.
 In the third week, the winners of the semi-finals from week two play the winners of the qualifying finals in the first week.
 The winners of those matches move on to the Grand Final at the MCG in Melbourne.